dou1984/coev/README.md

 ---

-coev is a c++20 coroutine library based on libev.
+coev is a c++20 event-based coroutine solution.
 In 2019, the C++ Committee proposed a draft of coroutines.
-There are also many libraries of coroutines on github. but the libraries are not friendly to developers.
+There are also many solutions of coroutines on github. but the libraries are not friendly to developers.
 The author encapsulates a relatively simple library for the convenience of C++ developers.

 The coroutine of c++20 is a stackless coroutine, which greatly improves the switching efficiency of the coroutine compared with the traditional stackful coroutine.
 Compared with the classic boost::context, c++20 coroutines have changed a lot in the development mode.